facebook

 Wild parsnip

-Wild parsnip is a member of the carrot/parsley family and is recognizable by its white flowers.
+Wild parsnip is a member of the carrot/parsley family and is recognizable by its yellow-green flowers.
 The plants grow wild along roadsides and other unmaintained areas and produce yellow flowers that appear similar in shape to those of Queen Anne’s lace.
 This plant is usually found in abandoned fields, meadows, yards, roadsides, railways and trails with moist to dry soils.
 The plant sap contains chemicals that can cause severe burns to eyes and skin.

 • Woodland angelica (Photo by Wikimedia Commons)